Access FPGA Memory Using JTAG-Based AXI Manager

 system('vivado arty.xpr &')

-4. Add MATLAB as AXI Master IP to the FPGA design.
+4. Add AXI Manager IP to the FPGA design.
 In the Vivado GUI, open the block diagram design file

 jtagAXIMdesign_1.bd.
 You can find the design file in the source file subwindow.

 Set the address of

 0xc000_0000 in the address editor as shown in this figure.

 Alternatively, you can complete these steps by executing Tcl commands in Vivado.